 The district maintains a strong financial profile, raising taxes as needed to ensure revenues align with expenditures.
 Although it has not needed to exceed Act 1 limitations, the board authorizes the ability to do so if needed.
 Combined with conservative budgeting, the district generally achieves surplus results, with any deficits related to transferring surplus funds to dedicated capital funds.

-Fiscal 2019 continued this trend, with the district reporting a surplus operating result of 0.4% of expenditures.
-Officials attribute the surplus to better-than-budgeted property tax collections and conservative budgeting of expenditures that led to savings.
-Local sources of revenue, including property and earned income taxes, make up the majority of the district's general fund revenues (about 76%), with state sources accounting for most of the remainder (about 22%).
+Fiscal 2020 continued this trend, with the district reporting a surplus operating result of about \$703,000, or 0.3% of expenditures, after transferring \$2.5 million to the capital projects fund.
+Officials attribute the surplus to outperforming conservative budgeting, including revenues tracking in line with expectations and more substantial expenditure savings than typically expected; while the district historically comes in under budget, officials note school closures at the onset of the pandemic resulted in additional savings including about \$2.5 million from the lack of transportation and facility operations, as well as \$1.8 million from establishing an all-virtual instruction format that removed the need for substitute or temporary positions.
+Local sources of revenue, including property and earned income taxes, make up the majority of the district's general fund revenues (about 76%), with state sources accounting for most of the remainder (about 24%).

-The district adheres to its formal fund balance policy to maintain unassigned reserves at 5% of expenditures, with fiscal 2019 levels at 5.2%.
-Including the district's \$9.9 million of committed funds earmarked for budget stabilization, future education initiatives, and self-insured health insurance, all of which is available for liquidity, if necessary, improves our view of its finances.
-These reserves bring the district's total available fund balance to \$22.2 million, which is strong, in our view, at 9.3% of general fund expenditures at fiscal year-end (June 30) 2019.
+The district adheres to its formal fund balance policy to maintain unassigned reserves at 5% of expenditures, with fiscal 2020 levels at 5.2%.
+Including the district's \$10.5 million of committed funds earmarked for budget stabilization, future education initiatives, and COVID-19 expenditures, all of which is available for liquidity, if necessary, improves our view of its finances.
+Officials note that with federal stimulus and outperformance of budgetary expectations, none of the committed balances, most notably those for COVID-19, are expected to be drawn upon.
+These reserves bring the district's total available fund balance to \$22.9 million, which is strong, in our view, at 9.6% of general fund expenditures at fiscal year-end (June 30) 2020.
+Management notes the district's allotment of federal stimulus funds total approximately \$4.7 million, of which \$3.3 million in allocation has not yet been received.
+We believe the budgetary framework, substantiated by capital and financial planning, should enable the sustained maintenance of strong reserve levels.